-With six older brothers, Lisa Channel was always around sports, especially basketball.
+With six older brothers, Lisa Channel (Jackson, 1982) was always around sports, especially basketball.
 She’d follow a brother to Unthank park and get in on the intense hoops action, honing her early skills.

 After attending grades K-8 at Boise School (now Boise-Eliot/Humboldt), she had to choose between her new boundary high school, Washington-Monroe, and Jefferson, only two miles away … or follow older brother Craig to newer Jackson.

 She chose Jackson, and starred there immediately, pacing the Raiders’ girls basketball team to a 25-3 record as a freshman.
 She played three sports (basketball, softball and volleyball) before graduating in 1982 and heading to Oregon State on a basketball scholarship, widely considered the best prep guard in the Northwest.
 The 5-10, defensive-minded Channel played four years for the Beavers and coach Aki Hill, and achieved a degree in education.